YWCA Regina Inc. is accredited under the Imagine Canada Standards Program.

 And every single day, those women and families in need of support right now cannot get it.

-In 2021, nearly 2,000 women and children were turned away from our shelters due to lack of space – and the problem is intensifying: This year, 167 women were turned away from My Aunt’s Place, our emergency homeless shelter, in a single month.
+In 2022, over 3,000 women and children were turned away from our shelters due to lack of space – and the problem is intensifying: This year, 171 women and children were turned away every single month.

 Simply put, Regina’s most vulnerable populations are at a crisis point.